Background pattern

 • Heartburn

-• Skin rashes that may threaten the patient's life, such as erythema multiforme (allergic reaction affecting the skin), Stevens-Johnson syndrome/toxic epidermal necrolysis (appearance of vesicles and blisters on the skin), generalized acute exanthematous pustulosis (red and scaly rash with bumps under the skin and blisters)
+• Skin rashes that can be life-threatening, such as erythema multiforme (allergic reaction that affects the skin), Stevens-Johnson syndrome / toxic epidermal necrolysis (appearance of vesicles and blisters on the skin), acute generalized exanthematous pustulosis (red and scaly rash with bumps under the skin and blisters)

-• Crimson-colored, elevated and painful lesions on the extremities and sometimes on the face and neck, with fever (Sweet syndrome)
+• Purple, elevated, and painful sores on the extremities and sometimes on the face and neck, with fever (Sweet's syndrome)

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medications you no longer need.
+Medications should not be thrown away through the sewers or in the trash.
+Deposit the packaging and medications that you no longer need in the SIGRE Point of the pharmacy.
+Ask your pharmacist how to dispose of the packaging and medications that you no longer need.
 In this way, you will help protect the environment.

 Composition of Balsoprim

-• The active principles are sulfamethoxazole, trimethoprim, and bromhexine hydrochloride
+• The active ingredients are sulfamethoxazole, trimethoprim, bromhexine hydrochloride

 • Sodium carboxymethyl cellulose (E466)